 For many Vermonters, it is actually the post "peak foliage" season that offers the best scenic driving.
-Days grow short, and low-lying November light can almost create mirages through the open trees, illuminating rarely seen mountain views in cascading shades of brown and orange.
+Days grow short and low-lying November light can almost create mirages through the open trees, illuminating rarely seen mountain views in cascading shades of brown and orange.
 Often referred to as "value season" by Vermont inns and bed and breakfasts, many lodging properties offer deep discounts in the latter days of October up until Thanksgiving.
 Some even extend these deals into the early part of December.

 Scenic Route 100 Byway

-Arguably one of the most scenic routes in the state, it is also the longest—it takes well over five hours without stops to traverse the full length.
+Arguably one of the most scenic routes in the state, it is also the longest, taking well over five hours without stops to traverse the full length.
 Route 100 is thus divided into several shorter regional scenic drives between commercial centers where Vermonters conduct their non-tourism related business.

 - The Green Mountain Byway runs from Waterbury on Route 100 north to Stowe and includes portions of Routes 100 and 108 farther north.

 - The Killington Region's stretch of the Scenic Route 100 Byway runs from Ludlow north to Pittsfield.

 - The Mad River Byway horseshoes from Middlesex Village on Route 2 south on Route 100B onto Route 100 in Waitsfield, then down to Warren, back north to Route 17, and up to the Appalachian Gap.

 Connecticut River Byway